-- Insert air filter and position retaining pin lacktriangle in bushing lacktriangle. - ✓ The air filter is correctly positioned. - Secure the bottom retaining pin with holding tab 2.
+- Insert air filter and position retaining pin in bushing .
+The air filter is correctly positioned. - a... positionida. - Secure the bottom retaining pin with holding tab 2.

 If the air filter is not mounted correctly, dust and dirt may enter the engine and result in damage.